MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 5. In the **Enter password** window, enter **User.pw1** and then select **Sign in**.

 6. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
-Instead, to the right of the window, select the right arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.
+Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

 7. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.